kai687/sphinxawesome-theme/docs/how-to/configure/includes/extensions.rst

 Bundled extensions
 ------------------

-The |product| bundles two Sphinx extensions that let you enhance your documentation.
+The |product| bundles one Sphinx extensions that let you enhance your documentation.
-They're independent from each other, so you can load them separately or together.

-``sphinxawesome_theme.docsearch``
-   Replaces the built-in search with Algolia DocSearch for showing instant search results as you type.
-   For more information, see :ref:`sec:docsearch`.

 ``sphinxawesome_theme.highlighting``
    Adds the following highlighting options to Sphinx's ``code-block`` directive: